alphaaman/simple-web/README.md

 # Simple-Web
-This is simple website using html and basic css
+This is Awesome website Builded using html and basic css